 ARTICLE IV – ORGANIZATION AND ADMINISTRATION

-All officers, except for the Secretary and Treasurer, shall be elected to two-year terms at the General Meeting in odd-numbered years.
+All officers, except for the Secretary and Treasurer, shall be elected to two-year terms by vote of the general membership via an on-line ballot in odd-numbered years immediately following the legislative session, to allow the outgoing officers to serve through this key legislative advocacy period.
 The Secretary and Treasurer will be elected by the other eight members of the Exec Comm as soon as possible after the beginning of their terms in office.
 All Exec Comm members are volunteers and shall not receive any monetary or in-kind compensation for their service in the execution of their duties.